 - pest animals and invasive species

 Council's current achievements:

 - achieved carbon neutral status for Council operations in 2016-17, negating more than 800,000 tonnes of greenhouse gas emissions

 - planted two million trees in the Brisbane local government area within four years - the largest project of its type worldwide, solely delivered by a local government in a defined local government area

-- achieved the 500 hectare bushland acquisition target in 2011.
+- achieved the 500-hectare bushland acquisition target in 2011.
 Since 1990, 3000 hectares of significant bushland has been purchased through Council's Bushland Acquisition program

-- purchased almost 1 million tonnes of accredited carbon offsets since 2007 to neutralise the carbon emissions from Council's bus, ferry, fleet vehicles and stationary gas use.
+- purchased almost one million tonnes of accredited carbon offsets since 2007 to neutralise the carbon emissions from Council's bus, ferry, fleet vehicles and stationary gas use.
 Continued procurement of new buses has meant that over half the fleet is now the highest environmentally-friendly standard commercially available in Australia

 - supported the renewable energy industry and reduced greenhouse gas emissions associated with Council’s electricity use by purchasing renewable energy and installing rooftop solar systems

 - rehabilitated 58 local waterway sites to enhance waterway health.
 Sixty kilometres of waterway corridors were rehabilitated and maintained by catchment groups in association with Council.